johnryanmal/ctx2l/README.md

 ### Source

-At minimum, three files are needed to generate a working program.
+At minimum, three things are needed to generate a working program.

 - A ctx2l file (grammar)
 - An evaluator file (functionality)
-- An input file (text)
+- An input (text)

 ### Example ([source](/examples/calculator))